Cincinnati Bearcats football

-The Cincinnati Bearcats football program represents the University of Cincinnati in college football.
+The Cincinnati Bearcats football team represents the University of Cincinnati in college football.
 They compete at the NCAA Division I Football Bowl Subdivision level as members of the Big 12 Conference.
 They have played their home games in historic and renovated Nippert Stadium since 1924.
 The Bearcats have an all-time record of over .500, having reached their 600th program victory in 2017.
-The program has had a resurgence in recent years.
-After joining the Big East for the 2005 season, the Bearcats have gone 155–75, along with 14 bowl game appearances, 7 conference titles, 4 BCS/NY6 Bowl berths (including a College Football Playoff berth in 2021) and 38 NFL Draft selections, as of the 2022 season.

 History

 Early history (1885–1983)

 The Bearcat football program is one of the nation's oldest, having fielded a team as early as 1885.
 In 1888, Cincinnati played Miami in the first intercollegiate football game held within the state of Ohio.
 That began a rivalry which today ranks as the eighth-oldest and 11th-longest running in NCAA Division I college football.

 Robert Burch served as Cincinnati's head coach from 1909 to 1911, compiling a record of 16–8–2.
 It was during his tenure that Cincinnati joined the Ohio Athletic Conference, where they would remain until 1927.
 In March 1927, George Babcock was hired as a professor of athletics and physical training at the University of Cincinnati.
 From 1927 to 1930, he was the head football coach of the Bearcats football, compiling a 12–21–3 record.
-Sid Gillman, a member of the College and National Football League hall of fame shrines, was the architect of one of the top eras of Cincinnati football history.
+Sid Gillman, a member of the college and National Football League hall of fame shrines, was the architect of one of the top eras of Cincinnati football history.
 He directed the Bearcats to three conference titles and a pair of bowl game appearances during his six seasons (1949–54) before leaving for the professional ranks.
 Cincinnati, with Gillman developing the passing offenses which would make him successful in the pro ranks, became known for its aerial attack in the early 1950s.
 George Blackburn served as the Bearcats' head coach from 1955 to 1960, compiling a 25–27–6 record.
 It was during Blackburn's tenure, in 1957, that the Bearcats joined the Missouri Valley Conference, where they would remain until 1969.